Admission: MMFT and MA in Marriage and Family Therapy

 • Be in your final term and planning to start your master’s degree after the last day of class for your bachelor’s degree.

 • Submit an official/unofficial transcript to confirm that you are in your final term.
-The preliminary transcripts must show a minimum of 105 completed credit hours.
+The preliminary transcript must show a minimum of 105 completed credit hours.

 • If you are a current Liberty University student completing your undergraduate degree, you will need to submit a Degree/Certificate Completion Application

-• Send in an additional, final official transcript with a conferral date on it by the end of your first semester of enrollment.
+• Send in an additional, final official transcript with a conferral date on it by the end of your first semester of enrollment in the new master’s degree.

 Disclosure Statement

-Enrollment in one of the M.A. licensure programs does not guarantee a degree from Liberty or qualification for professional licensure.
+Enrollment in one of the MMFT or M.A. licensure programs does not guarantee a degree from Liberty or qualification for professional licensure.
 Students are responsible for meeting all academic and professional requirements for graduation.
 Further information regarding these academic and professional requirements is outlined in this handbook.
-Further, it is the sole responsibility of the student, not the program, to obtain information regarding prerequisites for licensure as outlined by their particular state board of counseling or marriage and family therapy.
+To view educational requirements and whether a specific program aligns with the licensure requirements for a particular state, please review our licensure/certification requirements webpage.

 Unofficial College Transcript Policy

 Unofficial transcripts combined with a Transcript Request Form can be used for admission.
-Official transcripts are required within 60 days of acceptance and will prevent enrollment into future terms until all official transcripts have been received.
+Official transcripts are required within 60 days of the admissions decision or before non-attendance drops for the first set of matriculated classes, whichever comes first, and will prevent enrollment into future terms until all official transcripts have been received.

 Before sending unofficial college transcripts, please make sure they include the following: